-Due Date: see course schedule above
+Due Date: see class schedule

 Purpose: Student will make an inventory of their current assets and needs for field and/or greenhouse production.

-Description: Consider the crop production options discussed in your modules and decide if a field or greenhouse production (or a combination thereof) is best for your situation.
-List all of the capital costs necessary to grow a general medicinal or organic crop in your area - make sure to include buildings, equipment and land that would be required.
+This is the first step in building a detailed growing plan for a successful medicinal herb business so as you work through these exercises, keep in mind your final goal.
+Description: Consider the crop production options discussed in your modules and text readings to decide if a field or greenhouse production (or a combination thereof) is best for your situation.
+List all of the costs necessary to grow a general medicinal or organic crop in your area - make sure to include buildings, equipment and land or other resources that would be required.
 As you have yet to decide a crop, you do not need to consider costs specific to an individual plant (such as seed costs) in this example.
 You may scale this assignment to whatever amount of product is reasonable to your desired production needs.
 Your assignment should be one to two pages long and should include the following information:

-- 1. Write a brief description of the scale of your proposed production is it a backyard scale or a field scale?
+- 1. Write a brief description of the scale of your proposed production situation is it a backyard scale or a field scale?
 Ask yourself, "How much product do I want to produce?"
-Why have you chosen to grow this amount of product? - 2.
-Create a chart detailing the capital costs (including buildings, equipment, machinery, and land) necessary to meet this scale of production.
+Why have you chosen to grow this amount of product?
+Include a detailed, growing-oriented analysis of your chosen location to justify your choice. - 2.
+Create a chart detailing the significant costs (including buildings, equipment, machinery, and land) necessary to meet the scale of production you feel is best suited to your situation.
 If you do not currently own or have access to the necessary resources, list an estimated cost next to this item.